 How long you need it for

-As some policies start from £5 a month, for many life insurance will be worth the cost simply as a security net.
-However, whether it is truly worth the money depends wholly on your personal circumstances.
+Some policies start from as little as £5 a month - this makes life insurance popular as a safety net for a lot of people.
+However, whether it is truly worth the money depends on your personal circumstances.

 If you are older, life insurance premiums are likely to be more expensive.
 Costs can also increase if you have any health problems or smoke.